 In April 2013, we again asked Muirhouse to provide us with the necessary assurance about its overall financial capacity and viability in the light of its development and subsidiary activity.
 At this time, we decided to have medium engagement with Muirhouse and published a Regulation Plan which asked it to provide the following information for both it and its subsidiary:

-• a business plan; scenario planning, sensitivity analysis of its key
+- a business plan; scenario planning, sensitivity analysis of its key business planning assumptions; and

 During the period from April 2013 to February 2014 we engaged extensively with Muirhouse.
 We set a number of deadlines for the provision of the additional information we needed but, on each occasion, Muirhouse failed to provide the information that we required.
 Throughout this period we closely monitored the financial health of Muirhouse and were able to satisfy ourselves, from the information that we did have, that there was no short term risk.